aptech/docs/docs/CR-rffti.rst

 ----------------
 .. function:: rffti(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix

-    :returns: y (*LxM real matrix*), where L and M are the smallest prime factor products greater than or equal to N and K.
+    :returns: y (*LxM real matrix*), where :math:`L` and :math:`M` are the smallest prime factor products greater than or equal to :math:`N` and :math:`K`.

 Remarks
 -------

 It is up to the user to guarantee that the input will return a real result.
-If in doubt, use ffti.
+If in doubt, use :func:`ffti`.

 .. seealso:: Functions :func:`rfft`, :func:`fft`, :func:`ffti`, :func:`fftm`, :func:`fftmi`